-Negativism is the phase when Baby learns, and learns to love, saying ‘no.’ And while it’s not always the easiest phase to live through, the skills Baby builds during this time will stay with him throughout his life.
+Negativism is the phase when Baby learns, and learns to love, saying ‘no.’ And while it’s not always the easiest phase to live through, the skills Baby builds during this time will stay with her throughout her life.
 It can start around the time Baby learns to say ‘no,’ which is often one of a baby’s first words, possibly because babies tend to hear it so much.
 It also gets between them and what they want, which is definitely enough to make it memorable.

 Some little overachievers can get a headstart on negativity long before they have the words for it, though.
 Babies know you don’t always need words to make yourself understood, especially when those words are ‘no thanks.’
 A head-shake or even just the occasional chilling shriek can get the point across just as well, in some cases.
-Negativism can start as early as a little before his first birthday, though it often doesn’t hit until some time between the first and second year.
-It generally peaks some time between 2 and 3, and after that he will probably start to be more willing to cooperate, or at least listen to reason.
+Negativism can start as early as a little before her first birthday, though it often doesn’t hit until some time between the first and second year.
+It generally peaks some time between 2 and 3, and after that she will probably start to be more willing to cooperate, or at least listen to reason.

-Baby’s adventures in refusing things as important as doctors’ visits, or as trivial as a certain pair of socks are signs that he has started to think of themselves as a separate person from you, and is learning about making choices.
+Baby’s adventures in refusing things as important as doctors’ visits, or as trivial as a certain pair of socks are signs that she has started to think of themselves as a separate person from you, and is learning about making choices.
 Choice is powerful, especially in the lives of small children who may not feel they have very much of it.

 One of the best ways to help your and Baby’s lives run smoothly through this negative phase is to offer her options.
 Instead of putting a shirt on her, or putting a plate down in front of her, so the only choice she has is to say no, try offering her a few simple options, to help her feel like she has a measure of control.
 On the other hand, when it comes to things that really aren’t negotiable, like checkups, bedtime, or not running out into the road, be careful not to phrase requests as questions, which are just asking to be refused.